Belgium’s tanker shipping company Euronav has concluded the merger with US-based crude oil shipping company Gener8 Maritime.

 “Today marks an important milestone in the continued development of Euronav.
 Completing this transaction provides the crude tanker market with a global player of substantial size,” Paddy Rodgers, CEO of Euronav, said.

-The merger creates the leading independent large crude tanker operator in the world with 76 operating crude tankers, consisting of 43 VLCCs, 27 Suezmaxes, 2 ULCC, two Panamax tankers and two FSOs under joint venture – representing over 19,4 million dwt in aggregate.
+The merger creates an independent large crude tanker operator with a fleet of 76 operating crude tankers, consisting of 43 VLCCs, 27 Suezmaxes, 2 ULCC, two Panamax tankers and two FSOs under joint venture – representing over 19.4 million dwt in aggregate.

 The merged entity has balance sheet assets of over USD 4 billion, an estimated pro-forma market capitalization of USD 2 billion based on Euronav’s closing price of USD 9.10 per share on June 11, 2018, and marked-to-market leverage of less than 50%.